-B. DETECTOR
+B. CO SENSOR

-If the zero or span adjustments cannot be made within the range of their respective potentiometers, the detector needs to be replaced.
-To replace detector:
+If the zero or span adjustments cannot be made within the range of their respective potentiometers, the sensor needs to be replaced.
+To replace sensor:

 - 1. Remove the two knurled thumb screws at bottom. - 2.
 Pull the bottom plate off of the housing as far as the wiring will allow. - 3.
-Remove detector cell from its cavity in the flow block on top of bottom plate. - 4.
-Pull wire connectors off the pins on the sensor, noting the color coding. - 5.
+Unscrew the two screws holding socket plate to flow block on top face of bottom plate. - 4.
+Unplug the socket plate from the top of the sensor. - 5.
+Remove sensor cell from its cavity in the flow block on top of bottom plate. - 6.
 Discard old detector cell, keeping in mind that it contains a small amount of sulfuric acid.